-Vulnerability Assessments (VAs) help to identify the nature and extent to which climate change may harm a country, region, sector or community.
-VAs are therefore a central component of adaptation action.
+Vulnerability Assessments (VAs) and Climate Risk Assessments (CRAs) help to identify the nature and extent to which climate change and its impacts may harm a country, region, sector or community.
+The assessments of vulnerability and/or climate risks is therefore a central component of adaptation action.

-Vulnerability Assessments are important tools to support decision-making undertaken for different purposes.
-They can be used to identify the most vulnerable people, places and sectors so that resources are allocated accordingly; they can be used in the design of adaptation policies and projects, and to establish a baseline against which the success of adaptation policies can be monitored.
+Vulnerability Assessments (VAs) and Climate Risk Assessments (CRAs) are important tools to support decision-making undertaken for different purposes.
+They can be used to identify main risks and impacts on people, regions and sectors as well as their vulnerability so that resources are allocated accordingly; they can be used in the design of adaptation policies and projects, and to establish a baseline against which the success of adaptation policies can be monitored.

-The great variety of Vulnerability Assessment approaches is often confusing for practitioners, but good overviews are also available.
-Apart from finding the most suitable methodology, challenging aspects include the availability of data and the capacity to analyze.
-In addition, Vulnerability Assessments often require specific technical expertise and significant coordination between different disciplines and actors.
+The great variety of approaches to Vulnerability Assessments (VAs) and Climate Risk Assessments (CRAs) is often confusing for practitioners, but good overviews of the different approaches are available.
+Apart from finding the most suitable methodology, challenging aspects include the availability of data and the capacity to analyze it.
+In addition, VAs and CRAs often require specific technical expertise and significant coordination between different disciplines and actors.

-Vulnerability Assessments (VAs) need to match their context in order to be able to provide meaningful and useful conclusions.
-VAs on a larger scale are very useful for gaining initial insight when preparing VAs on a smaller scale.
-VAs on smaller scale or focusing on special sectors, geographical areas or communities help to identify concrete adaptation measures for reducing vulnerability.
+Vulnerability Assessments (VAs) and Climate Risk Assessments (CRAs) need to match their context in order to be able to provide meaningful and useful conclusions.
+VAs and CRAs on a larger scale are very useful for gaining initial insight when preparing VAs and CRAs on a smaller scale.
+VAs and CRAs on a smaller scale or focusing on special sectors, geographical areas or communities help to identify concrete adaptation measures for reducing vulnerability and risk.